-Everything still hadn’t fully sunken in when I met with the first radiation oncologist a few days later.
-I walked into this new facility and sat in the waiting room.
-I looked around and saw free sodas, snack bars, and candy bars for patients in the waiting room.
+My prostate cancer diagnosis hadn’t fully sunk in when I met with the first radiation oncologist a few days later.
+I walked into the new facility, sat down in the waiting room, and looked around.
+There were free sodas, snack bars, and candy bars for patients.

 My mind wants to go to a conspiracy theory, but I resist.
 Stay focused, Keith.
 This is going to be an important conversation.